-- If you are not satisfied with the level in which you have placed, notify the on-site staff, your ALL academic adviser, and your Learning Abroad Center program adviser immediately.
+- If you are not satisfied with the level in which you have placed, notify the on-site staff, your AMES academic adviser, and your Learning Abroad Center program adviser immediately.

-- Prerequisite (first and second year) language coursework taken abroad may not be used to fulfill ALL major/minor requirements.
+- Prerequisite (first and second year) language coursework taken abroad may not be used to fulfill AMES major/minor requirements.

 - It is crucial to retain all coursework materials from the classes you take abroad, including all syllabi, textbooks, papers, tests, projects and presentation handouts.
 These materials will be reviewed by the department to determine the applicability of study abroad coursework to the major or minor.

-- Consult with the ALL academic adviser to determine:
+- Consult with the AMES academic adviser to determine: